We’ve all been at that point.

-Mother’s Day is in a few days and you need to buy a nice gift before it’s too late.
+We’ve all been there: Mother’s Day is in a few days and you need to buy the perfect gift before it’s too late.

 That pressure you just felt?
 It’s called urgency.

-Look at Black Friday: according to TechCrunch, that day alone racked up more than $5B dollars in online sales for November 2017.
+Take Black Friday for example: according to Adobe Digital Insights, that day alone racked up almost $9B dollars in sales in 2021.

 Before we look into the best practices, let’s take a quick look at the psychology behind scarcity and urgency.